TkEmre/student-homework-system/README.md

 - Wish/task list system for student motivation
 - Teacher grading and feedback system
 - Parent-teacher-student coordination in one platform
-- Authentication (Login/Register)
-- Responsive UI for desktop and mobile
+- Responsive UI for desktop

 ---